Fine Arts - Art

 Why study Fine Arts - Art?

 Students seeking admission to this minor must have at least a 2.5 cumulative grade point average in previous college work.
-To apply, students should turn in the application to the DAAP Student Affairs Office, 5470 Aronoff.
+To apply, students should submit the DAAP Undergraduate Application for Certificates and Minor online.

 People who are successful in fine arts typically have visual and kinesthetic/tactile learning styles.
 Fine artists are creative, imaginative and visionary, and possess good hand-motor skills.
 They learn by doing and relish integrating various elements into a cohesive whole.
 Fine artists are open-minded and interrogative — questioning everything.
 They have a passion for creating their art and a heightened intellectual and visual perception.
 Fine artists provide original views and interpretations of the world and its inhabitants, giving us a greater appreciation of the character and values of society and culture.
 A sense of humor often enhances their work.

 The School of Art offers a 24-credit-hour fine arts minor for students interested in studying fine arts and developing their artistic expression and abilities.
-The curriculum includes studio coursework in drawing, space, and time.
+The curriculum includes foundation studio coursework in drawing, 2D, 3D, and 4D.
 Students must also choose introductory and advanced studio work in various fine arts disciplines including drawing, painting, printmaking, photography, electronic art, ceramics, sculpture, and installation art.

 Students interested in this minor should work with their major advisors to confirm the compatibility with their major's requirements and course schedules.
 Questions about the minor should contact DAAP Admissions at email@example.com or 513-556-1376.

 Find related programs in the following interest areas: